Flying with twins? We’ve got your back! Read on for all our tips and tricks for traveling with your duo.

 Though they’re a little older and you don’t need to lug a bag full of burp cloths, formula and oh so much more, toddlers still need quite a bit to stay entertained on the plane.
 Here are a couple of suggestions.

-To each twin his own carry-on bag.
+To each twin their own carry-on bag.
 Fill them with toys (ideas below), snacks (looooooootttttts of ‘em), a fully-charged iPad loaded with age-appropriate apps and/or movies (if this is something you have and allow your kids to have), child-friendly/volume-limiting headphones, an empty water bottle (to be filled after you get through security), sanitizing wipes, and whatever else you think will keep your kids busy and happy on the flight.

 New Toys.
 Just like infant twins, toddler twins will be excited (and entertained) by new toys!
 Some ideas: